wangenius/ghostie/docs/tutorials/bot.md

 # Assistant Development

-Assistant, Agent, and Bot mean the same thing in Ghostie.
+Assistant, Agent, and Agent mean the same thing in Ghostie.

 ## Assistant Support